gonzex/test_abidocs/doc/tutorials/rf2.md

 be computed directly.
 Others will be computed by interpolation.

 Let us have a look at the input file trf2_1.in .
-The calculation is done for AlAs, the same crystalline material as for the previous lesson on response functions.
+The calculation is done for AlAs, the same crystalline material as for the previous lesson on DFPT.
 Many input parameters are also quite similar, both at the level of the description of the unit cell, as for the choice of cut-off energy and k point grid.

 Still, this input file is rather complex : in one single run, one produces the (Derivative Databases) DDBs needed for the rest of this tutorial.
 So, it